 Our Board of Directors consists of nine individuals divided into three classes serving staggered three-year terms of office.
-There are three Directors (James B. Morgan, John L. Mulligan and Bruce W. Tobin) whose terms will expire at the 2013 Annual Meeting; three Directors (Dr. Aelred J. Kurtenbach, Robert G. Dutcher and Nancy D. Frame) whose terms will expire in 2014; and three Directors (Byron J. Anderson, Reece A. Kurtenbach and James A. Vellenga) whose terms expire in 2015.
-The Nominating and Corporate Governance Committee has recommended to the Board of Directors that Mr. Morgan, Mr. Mulligan and Mr. Tobin be nominated for re-election at the 2013 Annual Meeting, and the Board of Directors has approved that recommendation.
+There are three Directors (Dr. Aelred J. Kurtenbach, Robert G. Dutcher and Nancy D. Frame) whose terms will expire at the 2014 Annual Meeting; three Directors (Byron J. Anderson, Reece A. Kurtenbach and James A. Vellenga) whose terms expire in 2015; and three Directors (James B. Morgan, John L. Mulligan and Bruce W. Tobin) whose terms will expire in 2016.
+The Nominating and Corporate Governance Committee has recommended to the Board of Directors that Mr. Dutcher and Ms. Frame be nominated for re-election at the 2014 Annual Meeting, and the Board of Directors has approved that recommendation.
 All nominees have consented to being named as a nominee in this proxy statement and have indicated a willingness to serve if elected.
 However, if any nominee becomes unable to serve before the election, the shares represented by proxies may be voted for a substitute designated by the Board, unless a contrary instruction is indicated on the proxy.